 On Fedora Workstation

-On Fedora, we just have to install snap and then install this emulator, open the Terminal, and type the command listed below:
+On Fedora, we just have to install snap and then install this application, open the Terminal, and type the command listed below:

 sudo dnf install snapd